-Wisconsin Will Soon Become an Island Surrounded by Legal Weed
+Wisconsin Will Soon Be Surrounded by Legal Weed

 MADISON – When Illinois Gov. J.B.
 Pritzker signs into law a bill making way for recreational marijuana use in our neighbor to the south, his signature will put Wisconsin on an island surrounded by legal weed.